lewsid/neat-little-uploader/README.md

 A neat little drag and drop uploader.

-A minimalistic HTML5 drag-and-drop file uploader for use with JQuery.
+A minimalistic HTML5 drag-and-drop file uploader for use with JQuery and Bootstrap 3.

 [This is what it looks like.](https://raw.github.com/lewsid/neat-little-uploader/master/img/example.png)